ctn-waterloo/website/ctn_waterloo/content/people/aziz-hurzook.md

 biology.
 I moved to a chemical physics program for a more quantitative understanding of systems.
 Models of these systems are best expressed mathematically, and thus I've developed a great appreciation for the art.
 At Toronto, I was fortunate enough to work in R.J.
-Dwayne Millers lab on a project related to the ultrafast laser control of quantum coherent properties of a photosynthetic protein complex that I isolated (LHC-II).
+Dwayne Miller's lab on a project related to the ultrafast laser control of quantum coherent properties of a photosynthetic protein complex that I isolated (LHC-II).

 ## Current Research

 I have recently completed my MASc thesis, entitled
-"A mechanistic model of motion processing in the early visual system."
+"A mechanistic model of motion processing in the early visual system", under my supervisor Chris Eliasmith.